Yangon Region: Education

 Nearly all of the division's universities are in Greater Yangon.
 Dagon University in North Dagon and the University of East Yangon in Thanlyin are among the largest undergraduate universities in the country.
-Yangon's University of Medicine 1, Yangon, University of Medicine 2, Yangon, Yangon Technological University, University of Computer Studies, Yangon and Thanlyin's Myanmar Maritime University are among the most selective universities in Myanmar.
+Yangon's University of Medicine 1, Yangon, University of Medicine 2, Yangon, Yangon Technological University and University of Computer Studies, Yangon are among the most selective universities in Myanmar.

 The University of West Yangon in Htantabin and the Officers Training School in Hmawbi are two major institutions of higher education outside Greater Yangon.

 Health care

 The general state of health care in Myanmar is poor.
 The military government spends anywhere from 0.5% to 3% of the country's GDP on health care, consistently ranking among the lowest in the world.
 Although health care is nominally free, in reality, patients have to pay for medicine and treatment, even in public clinics and hospitals.
 Public hospitals lack many of the basic facilities and equipment.
-Still, Yangon Region has the best medical facilities and personnel available in the country.
+Despite this, Yangon Region has the best medical facilities and personnel available in the country.
 The following is a summary of the public health system in the division, in the fiscal year 2002-2003.